Supporting disadvantaged jobseekers – Given the Chance

 Given the Chance is one of our longest running and most effective employment support programs.

 Supporting disadvantaged job seekers

-Given the Chance is a BSL social enterprise to support disadvantaged job seekers into paid employment.
+Given the Chance is a BSL social enterprise designed to support disadvantaged job seekers into paid employment.
 We do this by partnering with a variety of businesses across different industries.

-We also offer apprenticeships, traineeships and labour-hire, using the expertise of the BSL to maximise positive employment outcomes.
+We also offer apprenticeships, traineeships and labour-hire, using the expertise of BSL to maximise positive employment outcomes.

 Australian apprenticeships and traineeships offer opportunities to train, study and simultaneously earn an income in a wide range of occupations and trades.*

 Our registered Group Training Organisation (GTO) directly employs trainees and apprentices and places them with host employers across a range of industries.